blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 This manipulation showcases the challenge of relying solely on visual indicators to determine the legitimacy of an email.
 It's a reminder that attackers can skillfully manipulate elements to deceive recipients and make phishing emails appear more convincing.
 As a result, user education, vigilant security practices, and multi-layered security solutions are crucial to mitigating the risks posed by such tactics.

-### Other ways fo deliverign the phishing link
+### Other ways for delivering the phishing link

-Methods involves leveraging legitimate platforms and notifications to deliver malicious content, as you mentioned with Google Docs notifications.
+Methods involve leveraging legitimate platforms and notifications to deliver malicious content, as you mentioned with Google Docs notifications.
 Here are a few other ways attackers might use to deliver phishing links:

 1. **Collaboration Platforms:** Attackers might send phishing links through collaboration platforms like Microsoft Teams, Slack, or other workplace communication tools.
 These platforms often send notifications to users when they receive messages or invitations, creating a sense of urgency that attackers exploit.